Shagshag/prestashop-documentation/StockManagerInterface.md

 By default, for the given product, it will use sum(quantities removed in all warehouses)

 * Visibility: **public**
-* This method is defined in classes\stock\StockManagerInterface.php line 122
+* This method is defined in [classes/stock/StockManagerInterface.php line 122](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockManagerInterface.php#122)

 #### Arguments